Tracking usage via service and participant call tags

 You can also use the service and participant call tags for decision-making purposes in local and external policy.

 Each Virtual Meeting Room (including those used for scheduled conferences), Virtual Auditorium, Virtual Reception, Call Routing Rule and registered device can be assigned a unique identifier, known as a service tag.
 You can then use this tag to track usage of the service, for example for billing purposes.

-In most cases, if you are using service tags in your deployment you would use the Pexip Infinity Management API to obtain the information you require from the logs (for more information, see Log output).
+In most cases, if you are using service tags in your deployment you would obtain the information you require from the logs either from the Pexip Infinity Management API (for more information, see Log output), or from an event sink.
 However, you can also search the Administrator log directly from the web-based Administrator interface ( ) using the service tag to track usage of the service.